MediaArea/MediaConch/demo.md

 To test, run the following test file on a command line interface with the associated test files and policy document:

-`mediaconch -mi -fx NYULibraries_KMVFFV1.mkv -p NYULibraries_KMVFFV1.xsl`
+`mediaconch -mc NYULibraries_KMVFFV1.mkv -p NYULibraries_KMVFFV1.xsl`